 - Marriott Bonvoy Brilliant (Amex)- $450 annual fee

-Earn 75,000 Marriott Bonvoy points once you spend $3,000 on purchases within the first 3 months from account opening.
+Limited Time Offer0 Earn 150,000 Marriott Bonvoy points PLUS a Free Night Award Certificate once you spend $5,000 on purchases within the first 3 months from account opening.
 This card is great for maximizing your value on Marriott Bonvoy properties.
 Some of our favorite features include:

 - Earn 6 points per dollar at participating Marriott Hotels, 3 points per dollar at U.S. restaurants and flights booked directly with airlines and 2x points per dollar on all other purchases.

-- Enjoy up to $300 in statement credits on qualifying Marriott Bonvoy purchases each year.
+- Enjoy up to $300 in statement credits each year of card membership for eligible purchases at hotels participating in the Marriott Bonvoy program.

 - $450 Annual Fee (Rates & Fees)